Intermediate Turning Classes

 There will be a maximum of 6 students for the class (minimum of 4 for the class to make), and the class will be filled on a first sign-up/first fee paid basis.

-The next class is planned to start the fourth Thursday in March for the next four Thursdays until April 16.
-The workshops are scheduled for the following Monday.
+The next class is planned to start: (On Hold Due To Covid-19).
 The classes are held in the evening from 5:30 to 9:30 PM at the NEOWTA classroom.

-Please contact Jeff Bonem or sign up at the Association Meeting Room bulletin board if you are interested.
+Please sign up at the Association Meeting Room bulletin board if you are interested.